Shopify/shopify-app-js/CONTRIBUTING.md

 - Update the docs for any API changes.
 - Submit a pull request.

+> [!NOTE]
+> If you're contributing changes to optimize or refactor existing code, you must also provide data proving that the changes have a positive performance impact.

 ## Bug Reporting

 Shopify App Express package for Node uses GitHub issue tracking to manage bugs, please open an issue there.